 • If you miss more than 6 months, a private company will pay £1,500 while a public will pay £7,500

 Any period exceeding any of the above, could double your penalty.
-You can only evade the penalties if there is a written notice to the house about why you may not pay on or before your deadline.
+You can only evade the penalties if there is a written notice to the House about why you may not pay on or before your deadline.

 Except when you are filing the company’s accounts for the first time, you are expected to present your accounts to the Companies House:

 • 9 months from the date referenced as your accounting year if it is a private company.
-Thus, if the accounting year is dated June, a business has to file accounts by March
+Thus, if the accounting year is dated June, a business has to file accounts by March.

-• 6 months from the date referenced as your accounting year if it is a public company
+• 6 months from the date referenced as your accounting year if it is a public company.

 You should, therefore, file your accounts by that date or before it.
-If the filing date falls on a no-work day or holiday, you are still expected to do so by the same date and in some instances, on the immediate workday.
+If the filing date falls on a no-work day or bank holiday, you are still expected to do so by the same date and – in some instances – on the immediate workday.

-At Nordens we're more than just accountants, we're business experts who can help you achieve the biggest goals.
+At Nordens, we're more than just accountants - we're business experts who can help you achieve your biggest goals.

-Our specialist strategic division at Norden’s boasts some of the leading entrepreneurial business minds in the country.
-They cater towards delivering consistent success stories for businesses looking to achieve all their goals and more.
+Our specialist strategic division at Nordens boasts some of the leading entrepreneurial business minds in the country.
+We cater towards delivering consistent success stories, whilst helping businesses achieve above and beyond their initial goals.

-Through highly tailored guidance, coaching and advice, Norden’s Strategic are able to define exactly how your business can attain new levels of success.
+Through highly-tailored guidance, coaching and advice, Nordens Strategic are able to define exactly how your business can reach new levels of success.

 Regardless of how you define ‘success’ for your business, our strategic service is guaranteed to bring about real and lasting change.
-By partnering with some of the UK’s top business coaches, we steer you along the path to greater future.
+By partnering with some of the UK’s top business coaches, we’ll steer you along the path to a greater future.

-Every business, no matter how big or small, needs to make the right decisions.
-How to best manage your accounts can put huge question marks over your business.
-Accounting 2 You are here to take that away and provide all the answers you need.
+Every business, no matter how big or small, needs to make the right decisions, and how to best manage your accounts can put huge question marks over your business.
+Accounting2You is here to take that pressure off and provide you with all the answers you need.

-Our bookkeeping branch offers a fully inclusive, comprehensive service that they can trust.
-Since 2005, our specialist bookkeepers have been successfully managing the accounting of individuals and small businesses.
+Our bookkeeping branch offers a fully inclusive, comprehensive service that you can trust.
+Since 2005, our specialist bookkeepers have been successfully managing the accounting of both individuals and small businesses.

-With experts in payroll analysis, credit control and financial recording, Accounting2You will lead your business efficiently and with a real purpose to help you grow and prosper.
+With experts in payroll analysis, credit control and financial recording, Accounting2You will lead your business efficiently, and with real purpose, towards a prosperous future.